Learning Meta Representations of One-shot Relations for Temporal Knowledge Graph Link Prediction: Experiments

 \subsection{Experimental Results}

-Previous KG FSL methods only report object prediction results.
-To achieve comprehensive results, for each test quadruple $(s_q, r_q, o_q, t_q)$, we derive two LP queries, i.e., $(s_q, r_q, ?, t_q)$ and $(?, r_q, o_q, t_q)$, and perform prediction on both of them.
-We employ two evaluation metrics, i.e., Hits@1/3/5/10 and mean reciprocal rank (MRR), to evaluate model performance in all experiments.
-We also follow \cite{DBLP:conf/nips/BordesUGWY13} and use filtered results for fairer evaluation.
-More details of evaluation protocol are provided in Appendix \ref{appendix: eval protocol}.

-Table \ref{tab: tid int results} and Table \ref{tab: tid ext results} report the experimental results of one-shot interpolated and extrapolated LP, respectively.
-We find that static KG FSL methods can achieve competitive or even better performance compared with traditional TKG embedding methods, implying the effectiveness of FSL in modeling sparse relations in KGs.
+Table \ref{tab: tid int results} reports the experimental results of one-shot TKG interpolated and extrapolated LP.
 MOST outperforms baseline methods on all datasets in both LP tasks.
-While MOST-TA performs better than MOST-TD in the interpolation task, MOST-TD outperforms MOST-TA in predicting future facts.
-This can be explained as follows.
-In the interpolated LP, part of the TKG at every timestamp is observable during training, thus enabling the time encoder to learn from all the timestamps.
-However, in the extrapolated LP, meta-training set does not span across the whole timeline, which leads to the degenerated model performance during inference when we sample the temporal neighbors from the timestamps unseen in the meta-training set.
-For extrapolation, modeling time differences achieves better results since almost all time differences we encounter during inference are already seen and learned during meta-training.
+Traditional TKG reasoning methods are not FSL methods so it is hard for them to model sparse relations given only one associated quadruple.
+Static KG FSL methods do not consider temporal information so they are weaker than MOST.
+When computing support entity representations, the TKG FSL method OAT includes temporal information by employing a snapshot encoder that sequentially encodes a small number of historical graph snapshots right before the support timestamp $t_0$.
+In interpolated LP, OAT loses information coming after $t_0$, and in extrapolated LP, a short history length fails to include the abundant information outside the considered history.
+MOST searches for a fixed number of temporal neighbors of support entities in its graph encoder and impose no constraint on how temporally far away these neighbors are.
+This helps to incorporate temporally farther information.
+Besides, OAT employs cosine similarity for score computation, which is beaten by our metric function.
+Table \ref{tab: tid int results} also shows that while MOST-TA beats MOST-TD in interpolated LP, MOST-TD outperforms MOST-TA in extrapolated LP.
+For MOST-TA, in the interpolated LP, part of the TKG at every timestamp is observable during training, thus enabling the time encoder to learn from all timestamps.
+However, in the extrapolated LP, meta-training set does not span across the whole timeline, leading to MOST-TA's degenerated performance during inference when we sample the temporal neighbors from the timestamps unseen in the meta-training set.
+For extrapolation, modeling time differences (MOST-TD) achieves better results since almost all time differences we encounter during inference are already seen and learned during meta-training.